Listening to and learning from horses.

 What programs and services do you offer?

-Interested in something else?
-Please reach out and let us know.
-Although we can’t promise there will be time to take on new project, we always enjoy learning about new possibilities.
+• Interested in something else?
+Please reach out (below) and let us know.

-Do you offer Equine-Assisted Therapy, Hippotherapy, or Therapeuitic Riding?
+Do you offer Equine-Assisted Therapy, Hippotherapy, or Therapeutic Riding?

-Equine-Assisted Therapy of Alaska, Anchorage, AK *Closed summer 2025
+Equine-Assisted Therapy of Alaska, Anchorage, AK *Closed as of 2024 (may reopen)

 Birch Grove Therapeutic Riding Center, Eagle River, AK